kevinfrei/Arduino2Make/README.md

 ## Currently:

 Compiling & linking all work, with libraries!
 (At least it appears to with the AdaFruit Feather nRF52840 Express).
-I need to get the final packaging step working, then add flashing.
-I suppose
+Flashing looks right, but I haven't tested it just yet.

-To see the almost functioning input, checkout my FreiKeys projects 'bt-3piece' branch, for the 'test-a2m.mak' makefile.
+To see the probably functioning input, checkout my FreiKeys project's 'untested' branch, for the 'wire-master.mak' Makefile.

 I don't intend to deal with the bootloader stuff.
 That happens rarely enough it doesn't seem worth the effort.
 Just use the Arduino IDE...

 ## TODO:

-- Move more things out of the `include`ing file into the generated makefile
-- Add usage of the .d files.
-They're produced: may as well try to use them...
-- Add a 'clean' target (and maybe an 'allclean' target, too?)
 - Get it working on Teensy & the AdaFruit AVR stuff
   - I've never actually used Arduino hardware :D
 - Make the thing also spit out VSCode settings!
 This would be awesome (and not